News and Updates

 and Timed Writing) will all be given

-events done in the morning and take advantage of the four post-noon testing
+events done in the morning and take advantage of the five post-noon testing

 sessions to wrap up their testing events.